The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Summary and conclusions

 We obtained wide-field deep optical and near-infrared imaging with the DECam and VIRCAM instruments, respectively, in four fields covering the region of the Southern sky expected to show a stellar density enhancement in the Galactic halo due to the presence of the dynamical friction wake caused by the passage of the LMC \citep[e.g.,][]{2019ApJ...884...51G}.
 These data reach significantly fainter levels than previous surveys that cover this region, allowing us to map distant regions of the MW halo with good number statistics (provided by faint tracers), and using two different stellar tracers.
 Taking advantage of $(g-i)$, $(i-K_{\rm S})$ color-color selections, an efficient and reliable star/background galaxy separation is achieved in regions of the CMD previously prohibited by the high levels of confusion (see Section \ref{subsec:stargal} and Figure \ref{fig:stars_sigma}).
 We obtain samples of 102 K giants and 309 nMSTO stars spanning Galactocentric distances between $60-100$ kpc.
 Our analysis of these datasets has revealed the following:

 \begin{itemize}

 \item The radial stellar halo density profile in the region we examine is consistent with the outer slope of the double power-law fit by \citet{2008ApJ...680..295B}, which was derived using MSTO stars from SDSS imaging.
 However, this agreement holds only up to a distance of $60-70$ kpc from the Galactic center (Figure \ref{fig:radial_b1_25}).
 Beyond this range, the density profile becomes steeper across all our fields, aligning more closely with the Einasto-like profile identified by \citet{2015ApJ...809..144X} using K giants from the SEGUE survey.
-It is worth noting that both \citet{2008ApJ...680..295B} and \citet{2015ApJ...809..144X} focused on the Galactic halo as observed from the Northern hemisphere.
+It is worth noting that both \citet{2008ApJ...680..295B} and \citet{2015ApJ...809..144X} focused on the Galactic halo as observed from the Northern hemisphere, where the amplitude of the perturbations induced by the LMC are expected to be lower.
 When we combine the nMSTO stars from all sightlines, this transition becomes more pronounced, revealing a clear break radius at approximately $70$ kpc, deep in the distant halo (Figure \ref{fig:fit}).

 \item The integrated number of halo stars with Galactocentric distances between $60-100$ kpc steadily increases across the sky with increasing Right Ascension (Figure \ref{fig:lmc25_ra}, going from our Tile 1 to Tile 4), which corresponds to moving across the Southern sky into the expected current location of the LMC wake according to numerical simulations.
 Both stellar tracers used, K giants and nMSTO stars, show this same behavior, in qualitative and quantitative terms.